johnson-li/Pandia/milestone.md

 ### 3rd July
 - [x] Many packets will be lost if the encoded image is much larger than the bitrate / FPS, causing high frame loss rate.
-- [ ] The RTCP reported decoding/assmbly delay is a little larger than the delay caused by the RTT.
+- [x] The RTCP reported decoding/assmbly delay is a little larger than the delay caused by the RTT.
+(The problem is solved by reporting the UTC time)

 ### 29th Jun
 - [x] Find out the root cause of the decoding queue delay.
 It is not caused by the decoding delay.
 (It is caused by the VCMTiming)